sushruth1beeti/gatsby-blog/content/posts/2021-06-05-complete-java-master-series.md

   - Java
   - OOP
 ---
 I know that it's been ages since I wrote my last blog.
 A lot was happening in my life and I thought I would share all that in this blog.
 But before that, I was recently feeling happy that I received my first comment on one of my blogs, but turns out it was a troll :(.
 It basically says "No originality in your blogs, you copy-paste stuff, haha".
 Well, yes I only write what I learned from the internet, books, or my colleagues.
-That's my blog's name FFS.
+That's my blog's name.
 Most of my blogs are like notes I like to maintain on select topics.

 ![RIT Campus](/media/campusdrone.jpg "RIT Campus")